luisangellopez9731/todo-app-challenge/README.md

 To run it in ios is basically the same, just change the word **android** in the commands for **ios**.

+**NOTE: I'm not sure about this, but maybe you need to install expo cli before doing the steps described here, here is the documentation for that: [expo-cli](https://docs.expo.dev/get-started/installation/)**

 ## Libraries used

 - [React navigation](https://reactnavigation.org/): for the routing screen feature.